Your sales process should be the path of least resistance to maximum sales.

 2. Is it flexible enough to accommodate both long and short sales cycles?

 Be sure it can expand and contract like an accordion to accommodate quick decision-makers as well as lengthy committee-driven purchase cycles.
 One size-fits-all does not work for each sales role.
-Your process must be flexible to allow for transactional and complex sales.
+Be flexible enough to allow for both transactional and complex opportunities.
 Modify the steps and activities in each step to ensure that each sales role has the most efficient path to maximizing sales opportunities.

 For example, account managers typically don’t prospect for new business.
 Convert your “prospecting” step into a “proactive farming” step for your retention reps.
 Focus their activities on gaining new relationships inside of each account and looking for upsell and long-term partnering opportunities.